-By Mark Anderson.
-Last Updated 3rd March 2021.
+By Olivia Coleraine.
+Last Updated 11th May 2021.
 Welcome to our guide, which answers the question, “can I sue my employer?”
 Everyone who works for an employer is entitled to have their employer ensure their health and safety by taking all reasonable steps to make the workplace as safe an environment as possible.
-If you suffer a workplace injury because your employer failed to uphold proper health and safety standards, then you could be entitled to compensation.
-Compensation can be pursued through your employer’s insurance company.
+If you suffer a workplace injury because your employer failed to uphold proper health and safety standards, then you could be entitled to compensation for personal injury.
+You can seek compensation through your employer’s insurance company.
 Accident Claims UK can help you make a personal injury claim by providing you with a personal injury lawyer and expert advice.

 You might be wondering, “can I sue my employer while still employed?”
 You might be worried that by potentially souring your relationship with your employer, you could be punished by them in some way or even sacked.
 This guide seeks to assure you that suing your employer by law cannot impact your employment.